tanimutomo/sqlfile/README.md

 # sqlfile
-A Golang library for using SQL file.
+A Golang library for treating SQL file. sqlfile can execute multiple queries defined in .sql file with `database/sql`

 ## Installation
 ```